gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Support for profiling builds: build with profiling enabled, execute a bunch of times, then build again using the profiling information.
 * Support for install distributions, which may bundle some, all, or none of the runtime dependencies (including language runtime libraries).
 * Understand the various output file types: PE, ELF, Mach-O, COFF
+* Bare-bones tool chain using GNU binutils
+* Should be able to run the C preprocessor on assembler source file.